mstksg/inCode/copy/entries/io-purity.md

 fib 1 = 1
 fib n = fib (n-2) + fib (n-1)

---  fibs: the list of all Fibonacci numbers fibs :: [Int] fibs = map fib [1..]

 --  first_n_fibs n: a list of the first n Fibonacci numbers first_n_fibs :: Int -> [Int]
-first_n_fibs n = take n fibs
+first_n_fibs n = map fib [1..n]
 ~~~

 One of the first things you should notice is that this looks strikingly
 similar to a list of math equations...and almost not like a program.

-In particular, look at the "constant" `fibs`.
-In Haskell, `[1..]` represents
-a list from 1 to infinity.  `fibs` is basically an infinite list of Fibonacci
-numbers.

-In a normal language, this would explode.
-However, imagine writing this
-declaration down on a piece of paper in math notation.

-Now, do it.

-Anything explode?
-Did the world freeze and hang?

 Probably not.
 That's because it's just a *declaration* of what things are,
 not an actual instruction to compute/execute.

-Now, notice one important thing about this: there is no inherent ordering in
+Now, notice one important thing about this (at least, in Haskell): there is no
-any of these statements.
-When you write declarations of mathematical objects
+inherent ordering in any of these statements.
+When you write declarations of
-on paper, the order in which you declare them should have no bearing on what
+mathematical objects on paper, the order in which you declare them should have
-they represent.
+no bearing on what they represent.
 These are functions.
-Immortal, unchanging, ethereal,
+Immortal, unchanging,
-separate from time and space.
-It is simply nonsensical to talk about order in
+ethereal, separate from time and space.
+It is simply nonsensical to talk
-this context.
+about order in this context.[^strictness]

+[^strictness]: So, the astute reader will note that I am slightly blurring the
+line between purity and non-strictness/laziness.
+While it is true that pure
+languages can be strict, and ordering *does* matter, this demonstration is to
+mostly illustrate that declarations of items and objects don't necessarily
+have to correspond to execution and IO.

 Also note that these declarations don't always declare integers/numbers.
-`fibs` actually declares a data structure --- a list that contains integers.
+`first_n_fibs` actually declares a data structure --- a list that contains
-Of course this is no big problem...mathematical functions can map integers to
+integers.
+Of course this is no big problem...mathematical functions can map
-matrices, or matrices to functions, anything you can think of.
-We aren't
+integers to matrices, or matrices to functions, anything you can think of.
+We
-limited to simply defining primitive things.
-We can also define structures
+aren't limited to simply defining primitive things.
+We can also define
-that contain things.
+structures that contain things.

 Of course, this "program" doesn't actually *do* anything.
 Let's look at some
 more programs and see if we can address this.